CityofToronto/bdit_data-sources/events/road_permits/readme.md

 HC  |HOV Closed                               |2024-05-10 21:00:13.375|
 HO  |HOV Open                                 |2024-06-25 20:00:14.220|

+> [!NOTE]
+> ~50% of the non-null values in this field are ‘LOWO’ = ‘Lane Open, Sidewalk Open’ which is the default value.
+This may be OK since one side of the road is generally unaffected?

 # Data Ops

 - Note there is a data dictionary from the vendor saved here: `K:\tra\GM Office\Big Data Group\Data Sources\RODARS\Municipal 511 Custom Datafeed API Documentation - 2.4 (Toronto).pdf`